Columbus' newest brewery: Parsons North Brewing is pouring pints

 A covered patio seats about 70 and will be expanded when landscaping is in place this spring.

-Draeger, the brewer, said he should be rolling out eight of his own beers this week, ranging from a robust American stout to a balanced pale ale.
+Draeger, the brewer, said he is rolling out eight of his own beers, ranging from a robust American stout to a balanced pale ale.

-There are 12 taps, which now feature local craft beers.
-Drager said he will be phasing in his own brews -- he has a repertoire of 30 original styles -- leaving only one tap for a guest brewer.

-Watershed Distillery created the cocktail menu, with several signature drinks available.
-There also is a wine selection.

 Needless to say, beer is the cornerstone of Parsons North.